 I only used this shampoo one time and saw a big difference in my hair!
 It had body, shine and looked so much fuller.
 I will definitely continue to use this Rosemary Shampoo, and I especially like that it is sulfate free.

+UPDATE: still using it, still loving it.
+Even though it is somewhat drying on my ends it helps my oily roots and it smells gorgeous.
+I find it essential to use conditioner (not the matching one) and I use it in rotation.
+I'm on my fourth bottle and they're big 'uns so it must be good!
 I previously reviewed this shampoo favourably but just recently I've been using it a bit differently and I'm even happier with the results.
 Being volumizing and not moisturizing, it is quite drying on my slightly dry ends, so I've been applying it only to my oily roots and massaging it into my scalp with my finger tips.
 It would make a great mild clarifying shampoo.
 I then use another shampoo for dry hair on my mid-lengths to ends and find that my hair is full of volume, shine and bounce right up until evening, which is a first for me.
 For reference, recently I've been mostly following up with a very light conditioner on the ends only or even just my home-made rosemary hair rinse and I love to use a keratin spray too as my only other treatment/ styling aid before lightly blow-drying.
 I also find that using these products in rotation with other shampoos & conditioners helps (I use leave-in oils, Elasticizer and Aphogee intensive treatments, all once a week and a 'proper' clarifying shampoo when I'm looking really oily/built-up).
 I am still on the hunt for a natural shampoo that will keep my oily hair looking great for two days at a time, but until I do the Avalon Rosemary is doing better than any other shampoo for oily hair (natural or otherwise) that I've used.
 Update: just tried out Dead Sea Magik mineral shampoo and my oily roots have been transformed.
 The only shampoo, SLS-free or otherwise, to zap the oil (with salicylic acid) and give my hair a new lease of life.
 I still love Avalon as it is a totally different type of shampoo and it smells so lovely, so will rotate, but I recommend Dead Sea Magik for all those with problematic scalps.
 And it does not affect my colour.
 Truly HG!

 This shampoo is very drying yet seems to leave a lot of residue in the hair.
 The feeling of the residue becomes unbearable if I use it just two days in a row.
 It makes me feel dirty like there's a lot of grease in my hair just hours into my work day, yet the back gets all tangled.
 The feeling of cleanliness probably lasts around 20% as long as what I get from my usual shampoo.